 Is it better than sugar?

 Honey has a lower GI value than sugar, meaning that it does not raise blood sugar levels as quickly.
-Honey is sweeter than sugar, so you may use less of it, but is does have slightly more calories per teaspoon so it's wise to keep a close eye on your portion sizes.
+Honey is sweeter than sugar, so you may need less of it, but it does have slightly more calories per teaspoon so it's wise to keep a close eye on your portion sizes.
 For diabetics, or those trying to manage their blood sugar levels, there is no real advantage to substituting sugar for honey as both will ultimately affect blood sugar levels.
+It's also worth remembering that like other syrups, honey is classed as 'free' sugars – the type we are advised to cut back on.
 If you do prefer honey, try to choose a raw variety, which contains more vitamins, enzymes, antioxidants and nutrients than white sugar and use it in moderation.

-This article was last reviewed on 26 February 2016 by nutritional therapist Kerry Torrens.
+This article was last reviewed on 22 November 2017 by Kerry Torrens.

 Jo Lewin works as a Community Nutritionist and private consultant.
 She is a Registered Nutritionist (Public Health) registered with the UKVRN.
 Visit her website at www.nutrijo.co.uk or follow her on Twitter @nutri_jo.